skyway/skyway.github.io/en/ios-tutorial.md

     else {
         return;
     }

     [_localStream setCameraPosition:pos];
 }
 ```

-## Operation Check
+## Trying it out
 {: #testing }

-Build on a real machine and check the operation.
-Call a PeerID obtained by listAllPeers.
-If videochat is possible with the partner, the project is successful.
-If only one actual machine is available, you can check the operation by interconnecting with a Web application implemented by JavaScript SDK.
+Build and deploy to two devices.
+Call a PeerID obtained using listAllPeers.
+It should connect and a video chat between the two windows should start.
+If you only have one iOS device, you can try connecting to a JavaScript web-app that uses the same API key.